marlleywow/marlleywow/README.md

 - 👋 Hi, I’m @marlleywow
 - 👀 I’m interested in ...
-Mss and Aplication Security
+Mss and Application Security
 - 🌱 I’m currently learning ...
 CISM and CISSP topics
 - 💞️ I’m looking to collaborate on ...Developing a security framework for MSS services
 - 📫 How to reach me ... e-mail